-Fortunately, there are plenty of sweet Halloween treats that are much less likely to cause problems.
-These include Reese’s Peanut Butter Cups, Plain M&Ms, Kit Kats, 3 Musketeers, Hershey Bars & Hershey Kisses, Oreos & soft cookies and candy bars without nuts or caramel
+Fortunately, there are plenty of sweet Halloween treats that are braces-friendly and way less likely to cause problems.
+These include Reese’s Peanut Butter Cups, plain M&Ms, Kit Kats, 3 Musketeers, Hershey’s Bars & Hershey’s Kisses, Oreos and soft cookies, and candy bars without nuts or caramel.

-- Have a backup plan.
-Consider keeping an extra bag of safe candy at home and swap out problematic candies for treats that won’t damage braces.
+Consider keeping an extra bag of braces-friendly candy at home and swap out problematic candies for treats that won’t cause harm.

-If you notice slight damage to your child’s braces, visit your orthodontist as soon as possible.
+If you notice slight damage to your kid’s braces, visit your orthodontist as soon as possible.

 Maintain regular checkups with your dentist and orthodontist to catch any potential issues early before they develop into painful problems, requiring costly treatments.